rohitm/siena/README.md

 - A bittrex account with API keys
 - A machine with node/redis/matlab setup
 - A configuration that is tweaked to the currency market that you wish to trade with.
 I'd be willing to jot down the documentation for all this if there is sufficient traction from the community.
-Feel free [create an issue](https://github.com/rohitm/siena/issues), I will honour popular demand.
+Feel free to [create an issue](https://github.com/rohitm/siena/issues).
+I will honour popular demand.

 ### Disclaimer
 All code provided on this repository is for experimental and demostration purposes only.
 I take no responsibility for any monetary loss from its use.
 Please use this project at your own risk.